Cosmetics in ancient Rome: Containers and mirrors

 Makeup usually came in tablet or cake form, sold at marketplaces.
 Wealthy women bought expensive makeup that came in elaborate containers made from gold, wood, glass or bone.
 Kohl came in compartmentalized tubes that could store more than one color of eye makeup.
 Glassblowing, invented in the 1st century CE in Syria, lowered the price of containers.
 The most common color for glass was teal.
 Gladiator sweat and fats of the animals fighting in the arena were sold in souvenir pots outside of the games to improve complexion.

 Mirrors in Ancient Rome were mostly hand mirrors made from polished metal, or mercury behind glass.
 Spending too much time in front of a mirror was thought to denote that a woman was weak in character.

 Prostitutes

 Cosmetics, and especially their overuse, were commonly associated with prostitutes, both being regarded as immoral and seductive.
 The Latin word lenocinium actually meant both "prostitution" and "makeup".
 Due to their low income, prostitutes tended to use cheaper cosmetics, which emitted rather foul odors.
-This, combined with the strong, exotic scents used to cover up the stench, made brothels smell especially rank.
+This, combined with the strong, exotic scents used to cover up the stench, made brothels smell especially overwhelming.
 As prostitutes aged, with their income dependent on their appearance, they opted for more copious amounts of makeup.
 Courtesans often received cosmetics and perfumes as gifts or partial payment.